 There could have been no greater contrast this Christmas between North and South.
-While the North could look forward to the New Year with hope and good cheer, in Dixie except among the long suppressed loyal population, this Christmas was a hard one and the future seemed dim indeed.
+While the North could look forward to the New Year with hope and good cheer, in Dixie, except among the long suppressed loyal white population and African Americans on the verge of liberation, this Christmas was a hard one with a future that seemed dim indeed.

 For a more esoteric view of the Civil War, see Ghosts and Haunts of Tennessee and my latest effort, The Paranormal Presidency of Abraham Lincoln.
 Now in print is Ambrose Bierce and the Period of Honorable Strife, chronicling Ambrose Bierce’s war career with the 9th Indiana and the Army of the Cumberland.

 Ambrose Bierce is famed as a noted American writer, satirist and cynic.
 Less well known is Bierce’s military career during the Civil War, where he fought with distinction in many of the major battles of the war.
 Ambrose Bierce and the Period of Honorable Strife chronicles his wartime experiences in depth for the first time.